Public-Health-Scotland/source-linkage-files/R_development_SOP.md

 #### The commit message

-The 'title' of the commit should be imperitive e.g. 'Fix the bug with x' or 'Update documentation' i.e. what will the commit do to the codebase?
+The 'title' of the commit should be imperative e.g. 'Fix the bug with x' or 'Update documentation' i.e. what will the commit do to the codebase?
 The 'title' should be kept short (there is a limit of 72 characters before it 'overflows' into the description.
 You can add further details by leaving a new line and then writing some long-form comments.
 This is the place to provide context for what you've done (and why).

 GitHub will parse the commit message (title and description) for [markdown](https://www.markdownguide.org/cheat-sheet/), this means you can easily include links, bullet-point lists, syntax-highlighted code etc. in your commit message.
 See [writing meaningful commit messages](https://reflectoring.io/meaningful-commit-messages/) for some in-depth advice.